power-captcha/integration-wordpress/README.md

 # Development

-Note that the plugin itself is located in the `power-captcha` directory and does not use Composer.

-Composer is only used for development to check and fix WordPress Coding Standards.
+Note that the plugin itself is located in the `power-captcha` and Composer is only used for development to check and fix WordPress Coding Standards.

 ## Setup for Development